This will be a messy time as your infant learns to eat!

 Common Issues And Concerns

-To see information on Acetaminophen (Infant Tylenol) dosage, click here.
+To see information on acetaminophen and ibuprofen dosage for fever associated with immunizations, click here.
 Remember to always dose based on the weight of your child.

 (Helpful hints for preventing problems)